aecsocket/aecsocket.github.io/docs/glossa/concepts/icu.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # ICU Templates

-Guide on how to write ICU templates
+Guide on how to write ICU templates.

 ## Preface